Sintered stone worktops. ‘Say whaaaat?’

-As if we didn’t already have a myriad of options to choose from (including marble, granite, quartz, concrete, butcher block, laminate, tile, soapstone, stainless steel, and recycled glass) there now is another surface to add to the list: sintered stone.
+As if we didn’t already have a myriad of options to choose from for our worktops.
+For example, marble, granite, quartz, concrete, butcher block, laminate, tile, soapstone, stainless steel, and recycled glass.
+Now there is another surface to add to the list: sintered stone worktops.

-Considered the next generation of kitchen work surface, sintered stone offers significant advantages over granite and quartz: these materials are non-porous, highly scratch resistant and come in a beautiful range of colours and finishes.
-There are several brands of sintered stone available, including the prominent brands Lapitec® and Neolith® (see more on these at the end of this feature).
+Considered the next generation of kitchen work surface, sintered stone worktops offer significant advantages over granite and quartz.
+Sintered stone worktops are non-porous, highly scratch resistant and come in a beautiful range of colours and finishes.
+There are several brands of sintered stone available, including the prominent brands Lapitec® and Neolith®.
+You will see more on these 2 brands at the end of this feature.

 Unlike quartz, however, which uses a small percentage of resin that may fade and yellow over time, sintered stone is colour-fast.
 Not only is sintered stone UV-stable and chemical resistant, it has the best compressive strength of any comparable products currently on the market.
 Sintered stone also has no warping and essentially no thermal expansion, regardless of temperature and moisture changes.
 Not to mention it is completely non-porous and will not stain.

-Sintered stone manufacturers offer an array of textures and a multitude colours to add interest to any space, and whatever the finish, from a high polish to a very rough-cut-edge, it still has the UV-stable and chemical resistant properties which allow it to be easily cleaned and maintained (and no sealing required!).
+Sintered stone manufacturers offer an array of textures and a multitude colours to add interest to any space.
+And whatever the finish, from a high polish to a very rough-cut-edge, it still has the UV-stable and chemical resistant properties.
+These allow it to be easily cleaned and maintained (and no sealing required!).

 The heat-resistance of sintered stone also allows it to be applied in some very cool possibilities for fire places and outdoor fire pits.

-It can also be produced with anti-microbial properties and becomes a food-safe surface.
-In other words, you would be able to prepare your raw foods on the surface and put your hottest pots and pans directly onto the counter without worrying if the surface will hold up to stains, heat, and scratches.
+Sintered stone worktops are produced with anti-microbial properties and therefore becomes a food-safe surface.
+In other words, you would be able to prepare your raw foods directly on the surface.
+Additionally, you can put your hottest pots and pans directly onto the counter without worrying if the surface will hold up to stains, heat, and scratches.

-Although it’s a relatively new product and solid colours are most common in sintered stones, several of the companies that manufacture the product have begun producing slabs that have a marbled and veined look.
+Although it’s a relatively new product and solid colours are most common, several of the companies that manufacture the product have begun producing slabs that have a marbled and veined look.
 Depending on the manufacturer, this is either printed onto the slab or manufactured as a through-body design.
-The printed slabs have a larger variety of looks, but the through-body slabs will have the pattern showing through the edges and therefore provide a more “natural” look.
+The printed slabs have a larger variety of looks> But the through-body slabs will have the pattern showing through the edges and therefore provide a more “natural” look.

-If you are considering a kitchen renovation, a sintered stone worktop may very well be the surface for you: you can “treat it like quartz which does not stain, and it’s as strong as granite.”
-In other words, you get three things at once: the marble look, the strength of the granite, and the simplicity and ease of use of the quartz.
+If you are considering a kitchen renovation, sintered stone worktops may very well be the surface for you.
+You can “treat it like quartz which does not stain, and it’s as strong as granite.”
+In other words, you get three things at once.
+These are the marble look, the strength of the granite, and the simplicity and ease of use of the quartz.